 The proposed M4 'black route', 14 mile ‘relief’ road around Newport, Gwent in South Wales will damage our own Magor Marsh nature reserve, 4 of Wales’ most precious sites for nature (SSSIs), the Wales Coastal Path and the Celtic Trail, part of National Cycle Route 4.
 Pollution from construction and traffic could enter the ancient reen and ditch systems that are home to, among other wildlife, water beetles, aquatic plants, otters and water vole.
 And it will cut a dangerous divide across the Gwent Levels, right through precious habitats.
 The new elevated bridge over the River Usk will bring noise and disruption for people in South and Central Newport and experts believe the new road will not solve any traffic problems.
 It will cost you and me over £1 billion, probably more than £2bn.
 (To say there are better ways to spend this public money is a huge understatement.)
 This is our last chance to stop it going ahead.

 What you can do

 Please Act Now.
-On Tuesday, 28th February, the Public Inquiry will begin, with the Welsh Government making their final decision by the end of this year.
+The Public Inquiry is underway, with the Welsh Government making their final decision by the end of this year.
 This campaign has been dragging on for 20 years, some say it’s a ‘done deal’.
 It isn’t.
-But we all need to act now.
 We can make our politicians listen and wake up to their commitments to future generations.
 Our countryside, our wildlife, our future wellbeing is at stake.

 Frequently Asked Questions